-Are you looking for information on what to wear in Norway in the summer and what to pack for your dream trip to the north?
+Are you looking for information on what to wear in Norway in summer and what to pack for your dream trip to the north?
 After many summers spent in different parts of Norway, I know exactly what clothes to wear to Norway in June, July, and August.
 Read on and learn everything about packing for summer in Norway – and also find below a full Norway summer packing list.

 Norway summer packing